 Increase Repayment Terms

-How much time you have to repay a loan directly impacts the size of each payment.
+The repayment term of your loan directly impacts the size of each payment.
 By extending the repayment terms, you can lower your monthly payment amount significantly.
 If you can get your creditors to agree to a longer repayment term, you may be well on your way to solving your debt problem.

 Receive More Favorable Terms from Trade Partners